matrix-org/matrix-spec-proposals/specification/modules/push.rst

 This module adds support for push notifications.
-Homeservers send notifications of user events to user-configured HTTP endpoints.
+Homeservers send notifications of events to user-configured HTTP endpoints.
 Users may also configure a number of rules that determine which events generate notifications.
 These are all stored and managed by the user's homeserver.
 This allows user-specific push settings to be reused between client applications.